-II.5.2) In sessions involving more than one accused student, the Student Conduct Officer, at his/her discretion, may permit the session concerning each student to be conducted separately.

-II.5.3) The complainant and the accused have the privilege of being assisted by any advisor they choose.
-The complainant and/or the accused are responsible for presenting his/her own case and, therefore, advisors are not permitted to speak or to participate directly.

-II.5.4) The complainant and the accused shall have the privilege of presenting witnesses, subject to questioning by the Student Conduct Officer/COCB.

-II.5.5) The complainant or the accused must notify the Student Conduct Officer/COCB prior to the hearing of any witnesses and/or evidence they wish to present.

-II.5.6) Pertinent records, exhibits and written statements may be accepted as evidence for consideration at the discretion of the Student Conduct Officer/COCB.

-II.5.7) All procedural questions regarding the case are subject to the final decision of the Student Conduct Officer/COCB and the Director of Student Life (as applicable).
-For information on Appeals please refer to Section V.

-II.5.8) At the discretion of the Student Conduct Officer/COCB, the accused may have the privilege of facing the accuser.

-II.5.9) As appropriate, the Student Conduct Officer will maintain recordings or notes of the evidence gathering sessions.
-These records shall be the property of AUK and stored in the Division of Student Affairs.

-II.5.10) Based upon the information gathered from the review of information and interviews conducted, the Student Conduct Officer/COCB shall determine if the accused has violated section(s) of the Student Code of Conduct.

-II.5.11) The Student Conduct Officer/COCB shall determine whether it is more likely than not that the accused student violated a University policy or policies.
-From this point forward a case may be referred to the Code of Conduct Board if deemed appropriate for further review and final determination.
-See Code of Conduct Board Procedures in this section.

-II.5.12) If the Code of Conduct Board/Student Conduct Officer determines a violation(s) of the Student Code has occurred, the appropriate sanction will be recommended by the COCB to be imposed by the VPSA/designee.

-II.5.13) Sanctions shall be delivered to the student/student organization in writing.

-II.5.14) The decision of the Student Conduct Officer/COCB shall be definitive, pending the normal appeal process.
-Appeals must be made on legitimate grounds and based upon extenuating circumstances or violation of procedures.
+- II.5.2) In sessions involving more than one accused student, the Dean of Student Affairs/ Student Life designee, at his/her discretion, may permit the session concerning each student to be conducted separately. - II.5.3) The complainant and the accused have the privilege of being assisted by any advisor they choose.
+The complainant and/or the accused are responsible for presenting his/her own case and, therefore, advisors are not permitted to speak or to participate directly. - II.5.4) The complainant and the accused shall have the privilege of presenting witnesses, subject to questioning by the COCB. - II.5.5) The complainant or the accused must notify the Dean of Student Affairs/Student Life designee/COCB prior to the hearing of any witnesses and/or evidence they wish to present. - II.5.6) Pertinent records, exhibits and written statements may be accepted as evidence for consideration at the discretion of the Dean of Student Affairs/Student Life designee/COCB. - II.5.7) All procedural questions regarding the case are subject to the final decision of the Dean of Student Affairs/Student Life designee/COCB (as applicable).
+For information on Appeals please refer to Section V. - II.5.8) At the discretion of the Dean of Student Affairs/Student Life designee/COCB, the accused may have the privilege of facing the accuser. - II.5.9) As appropriate, the Student Life designee will maintain recordings or notes of the evidence gathering sessions.
+These records shall be the property of AUK and stored in the Division of Student Affairs. - II.5.10) Based upon the information gathered from the review of information and interviews conducted, the COCB shall determine if the accused has violated section(s) of the Student Code of Conduct. - II.5.11) COCB shall determine whether it is more likely than not that the accused student violated a University policy or policies. - II.5.12) If the COCB determines a violation(s) of the Student Code has occurred, the appropriate sanction will be recommended by the COCB to the Dean of Student Affairs/designee. - II.5.13) Sanctions shall be delivered to the student/student organization in writing. - II.5.14) The decision of the Dean of Student Affairs shall be definitive, pending the normal appeal process.
+Appeals must be made on legitimate grounds and based upon extenuating circumstances or violation of procedures. - II.5.15) Abuse of the student discipline system, including but not limited to:

+- a) Failure to appear before the requesting AUK official, such as Code of Conduct Board Chair, Code of Conduct Board, or Student Affairs Officers when required. - b) Falsification, distortion, or misrepresentation of information presented as part of the adjudication process. - Disruption or interference with the orderly conduct of the disciplinary hearing and overall process. - d) False accusations of student misconduct knowingly without cause. - e) Attempting to discourage an individual's proper participation in, or use of, the student discipline system. - f) Attempting to influence the impartiality of a member of the Code of Conduct Board prior to, and/or during the course of, the Code of Conduct Hearing. - g) Harassment (verbal or physical) and/or intimidation of a member of the student disciplinary process, including the Code of Conduct Board prior to, during, and/or after the Conduct Hearing. - h) Failure to comply with the sanction(s) imposed under the Student Code of Conduct. - Influencing or attempting to influence another person to commit an abuse of the student discipline system.